Bangladesh Collaborators (Special Tribunals) Order, 1972

-The Bangladesh Collaborators (Special Tribunals) Order, 1972 is a law enacted in 1972 by the Government of Bangladesh to establish a tribunal to prosecute local collaborators who helped or supported the Pakistan Army during the Bangladesh Liberation War and the 1971 Bangladesh genocide.
+Bangladesh Collaborators (Special Tribunals) Order, 1972 was enacted by the Government of Bangladesh to establish a tribunal to prosecute local collaborators who helped or supported the Pakistan Army during the Bangladesh war of independence and the 1971 Bangladesh genocide.
 An estimated 11,000 collaborators were arrested.
 An estimated 2,884 cases were filed at the tribunal until October 1973.
-Of those accused, 752 received sentencing.
+Of those accused, 752 were sentenced.
 Many detainees were released after the 15 August 1975 Bangladeshi coup d'état.

 Background

-What happened in Bangladesh between 25 March and 16 December 1971 epitomized the spirit of the human will as well as man's unlimited capacity to be brutal towards fellow men.
-Rarely in the history of mankind have a people displayed so much heroism and suffered so much pain within the space of so short a time as the people of Bangladesh did.

-During this war some Bengali civilians took the side of Pakistani Army of occupation.
-They collaborated the army to occupy the whole Bangladesh and supported the atrocities committed by them.